q̓əlbc̓ / Mount Si

 At lower elevations, leafy lowland forest drapes the trail in verdure.
 From the picnic area at the trailhead, the very short, 0.30-mile/0.50-km Creekside Loop (also known as the Francis North Loop) provides a level, barrier-free path beneath arching, moss-hung branches of bigleaf maple (Acer macophyllum).
 The loop is not a fully ADA-accessible trail, but nevertheless creates a bit more opportunity to enjoy this popular destination.

-Creekside Loop, Mount Si Trail, September 05, 2021.
+Creekside Loop, Mount Si Trail, Washington.

 Approximately 0.70 miles/1.10 km from the trailhead, the Mount Si Trail arrives at its first junction with the Talus Loop, a side trail that detours 1.30 miles/2.10 km through similar forest on Mount Si’s eastern flank before rejoining the main trail approximately 2.50 miles/4.10 km from the main trailhead.
 In addition to shaving approximately 0.50 miles/0.80 km off the total distance to the summit, the little-used loop trail also affords a bit of solitude away from the busy main trail.
 The Talus Loop is named for the stone-strewn slope near the upper junction, which gazes over North Bend, Washington and beyond to Mailbox Peak, McClellan Butte, and Mount Washington.
 The Talus Loop and adjoining Roaring Creek Trail both branch east to join the Mount Teneriffe Trail, which provides an alternate route to Mount Si’s summit via the Upper Si – Teneriffe Connector Trail.
 (On some maps, the Talus Loop’s lower segment is misnamed “Roaring Creek Trail” or “Upper Roaring Creek Trail”; however, the trails themselves are clearly marked.)
+Talus Loop, Mount Si Trail, Washington.

 Just after its upper junction with the Talus Loop, the main trail reaches Snag Flat, where, in 1910, an entrenched forest fire smoldered for weeks.
 The conflagration’s damage is still evident in the dead trees standing and, mostly, strewn across this relatively level section of the forest floor (hence the name) and in the charred bark blackening the survivors.
 Beyond Snag Flat, the lush forest gives way to the stunted, less diverse woodland of higher elevation.
-Mount Si Trail, May 24, 2014.
+Mount Si Trail, Washington.

 Mount Si’s rugged summit is crowned by a stone promontory, or “haystack.”
 A near vertical chute up its eastern face leads to the top, but, as both the route and peak have significant exposure, hikers without rock climbing experience are advised not to attempt it.
 Instead, enjoy the sufficiently panoramic views from the safety below the haystack and poke about for the wildflowers and other life that cling to the rocks.
-Mount Si Trail, May 08, 2010.
+Mount Si Trail, Washington.

 Although scattered, a surprising variety of distinctive wildflowers flecks the trailside from base to summit, including, first column, top to bottom, hedge-nettles (Stachys spp.) and common harebells (Campanula rotundifolia); second column, top to bottom, scarlet paintbrushes (Castilleja miniata), salal (Gaultheria shallon), and spreading phlox (Phlox diffusa); third column, top to bottom, vine maple (Acer circinatum) and common beargrass (Xerophyllum tenax); and fourth column, top to bottom, woodland beardtongues (Nothochelone nemorosa), trailing blackberries, or, dewberries (Rubus ursinus), and herb-Roberts, or, stinky Bobs (Geranium robertianum).
+Mount Si Trail, Washington.

 Gray jays, or, Canada jays (Perisoreus canadensis) frequent Mount Si’s summit, looking for hand-outs or boldly snatching them from unsuspecting hikers.
 The jays cache the food in crevices of trees for later consumption.

-Mount Si Trail, December 10, 2017.
+Mount Si Trail, Washington.

 To the Native American Snoqualmie (“people of the moon”), q̓əlbc̓ is the body of the moon god Snoqualm, who was the keeper of fire and fire-making tools.
 Known for their resourcefulness and stealth, Fox (or, in some versions, Beaver) and Blue Jay stole the fire and tools.
 On their way back down to Earth, they inadvertently spilled the fire in the sky, which continues to burn as the Sun.
 They gave the fire-making tools to humankind.
 Snoqualm perished in a fall to Earth while attempting to retrieve his property and his visage is still said to be visible in profile near the summit.